TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 	0. requires:
 		# ffmpeg (tested using 4.4)
 		# direnhanced_m4b.bat (create .txt, copy/paste below, rename .txt to .bat)
-			@echo off
-			setlocal enabledelayedexpansion
-			for /f "tokens=*" %%f in ('dir /b *.m4b') do ( echo file '%%f'
-			)
 		# merge_m4b.bat (create .txt, copy/paste below, rename .txt to .bat)
-			call direnhanced_m4b.bat > fileList.txt
-			ffmpeg -f concat -safe 0 -i fileList.txt -map 0 -map -0:v -c copy input.mp4
-     		pause
-			del fileList.txt
 		# mp4_to_m4b.bat + mp4chaps.exe, http://pds16.egloos.com/pds/200910/19/90/mp4_to_m4b.zip (.bat is below, .exe originates from MP4v2)
-				@echo off
-				echo CONVERTING MP4 to M4B
-				FOR %%i IN (*.mp4) DO (
-				echo converting %%i
-				mp4chaps.exe -QuickTime -convert "%%i"
-				rename "%%i" "%%~ni.m4b"
-				)
-				echo  CONVERTING COMPLETE
 		# text2cue.bat
-			TextToCue.exe "export.txt"
-			@ECHO OFF
-			:: Store the string  you want to prepend in a variable SET "text=TITLE "Title""
-			:: copy the contents into a temp file type export_new.cue > temp.txt
-			:: Now Overwrite the file with the contents in "text" variable echo %text% > export_new.cue
-			:: Now Append the Old Contents
-			type temp.txt >> export_new.cue
-			:: Delete the temporary file
-			del temp.txt
 		# cue2metadata.bat
-			cue2ffmeta.rb export_new.cue > metadata.txt
 		# merge_inputmp4_with_metadata
-			ffmpeg -i input.mp4 -i metadata.txt -map_metadata 1 -codec copy output.mp4
-			pause
+		# rxrepl (https://sites.google.com/site/regexreplace/) - optional, checks for formatting errors but the .bat still works if it isn't present
 	1. Add m4b files to bin folder of ffmpeg (4.4 plus)
 	2. Import tracks into mp3tag
 	3. Edit "title" fields as desired (full chapter names will take longer than simple Chapter 01) and ensure "track" fields are filled with integers (can use mp3tag > tools > auto number wizard)
-	4. select all, right click > export > txt_taglist
+	4. select all, right click > export > txt_taglist > Okay to create export.txt file
-	5. Edit txt_taglist, ensure it is this format:
+		- If this is first time, you will need to first edit "txt_taglist" and replace current text with below and save changes
-		$filename(txt,utf-8)$loop(%_path%)%track%.%artist% - %title% - %duration
+			$filename(txt,utf-8)$loop(%_path%)%track%.%artist% - %title% - $div(%_length_seconds%,60):$mod(%_length_seconds%,60)
 			$loopend()
-	6. Save changes, then hit Okay and save as export.txt file in same directory, say yes to look at it and make sure none of the chapters are over an hour and thus in HH:MM:SS format, if so convert to MM:SS!!
-	7. Use text2cue.bat or drag generated .txt file onto TextToCue.exe file, which generates a .cue file
+	5. Use text2cue.bat or drag generated .txt file onto TextToCue.exe file, which generates a .cue file
 		# if you manually do it, ensure the the cue has a TITLE field before next step
-	8. Run merge_m4b.bat to merge m4b files to a single input.mp4 file
+	6. Run merge_m4b.bat to merge m4b files to a single input.mp4 file
-	9. Run cue2metadata.bat and merge_inputmp4_with_metadata.bat or open cmd in current directory and type the following (be sure to replace FILE/input/output with actual desired filenames):
+	7. Run cue2metadata.bat and merge_inputmp4_with_metadata.bat or open cmd in current directory and type the following (be sure to replace FILE/input/output with actual desired filenames):
 		> cue2ffmeta.rb export_new.cue > metadata.txt
 		> ffmpeg -i input.mp4 -i metadata.txt -map_metadata 1 -codec copy output.mp4
-	10. Run mp4tom4b.bat (converts fmpeg embedded chapters to proper m4b quicktime format)
+	8. Run mp4tom4b.bat (converts fmpeg embedded chapters to proper m4b quicktime format)